New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Détaché: Impossible to define this, as there are so many varieties.
 Basically, up and down; a change of bowing direction with some articulation.
 Does not necessarily mean staccato (though sometimes defined as such); can be heavily accented or not.

-Down bow: If the bow is on the sounding point in the middle of the bow, if you pull down toward the right, that is a down bow.
+Down bow: With your bow on the string, pull down toward the right, that is a down bow.
 Up bow is the opposite.

-Left-hand pizzicato: pizzicato created by a sharp plucking of the string with the violin (left) hand.
+Left-hand pizzicato: pizzicato created by a sharp plucking of the string with the fingers on your left hand.

 Legato: Smooth, tied together.
 May be indicated by a slur mark.